lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 20, 2015**

+Fixed an issue with characters with custom battle animations still attached after being assigned a new class.

+Updated to use Arch's Tutorial Slayer patch for FE7 instead of Blazer's Tutorial Killer patch due to a glitch found in Chapter 7 of Lyn Mode.

+Added logic to ensure that lords and bosses, when being assigned a random class, are guaranteed to get a class that can attack.

+Added guards against re-randomization of games.
+Will now throw up a warning if it detects a randomized game is being submitted for randomization again.
+Will still give the option of doing so, if desired.

 **June 19, 2015**

 *Beta Release* - Worked out a ton of issues with FE7 and hopefully should be in a testable state now.
 I tested the first two chapters of Eliwood and Hector mode a little bit and they seem to work, although I am soliciting ideas for how to handle Athos for reverse recruitment, as his stats would be broken as an Archsage, but he has no growths (save for 25% RES, I think) to support an unpromoted class like a Mage.